stutzmanmichael/stutzmanmichael/README.md

 ## Hi there 👋

-I am currently a student at BYU pursuing a degree in Statistics with an emphasis in apllied statistics and analytics.
+I am currently a student at BYU pursuing a degree in Statistics with an emphasis in applied statistics and analytics.

 I've been enrolled since January 2023 and will graduate April 2027.